zyang01/zyang01.github.io/_posts/2025-03-17-on-son-of-man.md

 ---

 I don't know about the Son of Man.
 But I intend to finish reading the bestseller, start a political party in the United Kingdom, and save some rampant homosexuals this year.
-Totally unrelated to the following verse, I also found little faith and caught a bunch of false teachers and antichrists.
+Totally unrelated to the following verse, I also found [little faith](../on-condemnation/){:target="_blank"} and caught a bunch of [false teachers and antichrists](../on-revelation-13/){:target="_blank"}.
 I wonder what kind of shitshow the Son of Man will find.
 That day will be fun for sure.

 ---